prathyushachalla/FindMyCoffeewithGIS/README.md

 ### Data Sources:

-1.Yelp API Fusion API
+#Yelp API Fusion API
-2.Google Maps Platform
+#Google Maps Platform
-3.“US Zip Codes from 2013 Government Data” -  CSV by Eric Hurst - Data from the US Census 4.“US Census Population by Zip Code” - CSV by The Splitwise Blog - Data form the US Census
+#“US Zip Codes from 2013 Government Data” -  CSV by Eric Hurst - Data from the US Census
+#“US Census Population by Zip Code” - CSV by The Splitwise Blog - Data form the US Census